First, we create the concept of a self.

-And now we are boxed in.
+And we are boxed in.
 The self distorts our experience of being alive.
-Instead of accepting life as it is, we measure experience against some set of expectations for how it ought to be.
-The self thinks it can and should control our experience of life.
+Instead of accepting life as it is, we measure our experience against some set of ideal expectations for how it ought to be.
+The self thinks it can—and should—control our experience of life.

-To understand reality, we now have to transcend the world-view that comes from our mind.
-We have to overcome our belief in an autonomous self that should direct our life.
-Only then can we come into the full experience of being human.
+To perceive reality, we now have to transcend the world-view that comes from our mind.
+We have to overcome our belief in an autonomous self we think directs our life.
+Only then can we come into the fulfillment of being human.

 We can focus on being consciousness in a body.